 Paper records are prone to errors, difficult to manage, and may be impossible to find in a timely manner, like within two hours as the FDA requires.
+High profile recalls have increased in recent years and culpable manufacturers have paid high costs to their businesses and their brands.

 Applying Rigorous Track and Trace Methodology